Engineering flux-controlled flat bands and topological states in a Stagome lattice

 \section{Conclusion}

 To conclude, we have studied the intriguing flat band physics in a newly proposed two-dimensional lattice geometry named as Stagome lattice, in which one can systematically make any of the bands completely flat by tuning an external magnetic flux.
 We have systematically calculated the CLS, the Berry curvatures and the corresponding Chern numbers.
 It is found that, some of the bands are topologically nontrivial and our model exhibits a topological phase transition.
+We have as well shown that our findings are robust against fluctuations due to presence of a small amount of disorder.
 With the recent progress in artificial lattices, we believe that, the flat-band localization could be explored in the photonic Stagome lattice, that could be fabricated using laser writing technology.
 Furthermore, the CLS being extended over several unit cells, and with the freedom to tune the position of the FB, the Stagome lattice could be a promising candidate to explore the FB superconductivity in a controllable fashion.